Get 80% off your plan for your first 3 months*

 Key takeaways

-- Start with free secondary research — government data, industry reports, and competitor reviews — to map your market landscape, then use primary methods like surveys or interviews to fill the specific gaps that existing sources can't answer.
+• Start with free secondary research, such as government data, industry reports, and competitor reviews, to map your market landscape.
+Then use primary methods like surveys or interviews to fill the specific gaps that existing sources can't answer.

-- Focus your research on two or three clear questions rather than trying to learn everything at once, so you end up with findings you can act on rather than a pile of data that goes nowhere.
+• Focus your research on two or three clear questions rather than trying to learn everything at once.
+This way you end up with findings you can act on rather than a pile of data that goes nowhere.

-- Treat market research as an ongoing habit rather than a one-off task — revisit your findings regularly, since customer needs and market conditions shift, and what's true today may not hold six months from now.
+• Treat market research as an ongoing habit rather than a one-off task.
+Customer needs and market conditions shift, and what's true today may not hold six months from now.

 What is market research?